Law, Environmental and Sustainable Development in a Global Context

 - Full Year

-This course explores some of the most salient aspects of the expanding area of international environmental law.
+This module explores some of the most salient aspects of the expanding area of international environmental law.
 It is built around the understanding that international environmental law is about both conservation and use (captured in the notion of sustainable development).
 It is also structured around an understanding that it is the North-South dimension of environmental issues that explains a large part of existing international environmental law.

-The course covers, for instance:
+The module covers, for instance:

 - principles of international environmental law (such as the principle of common but differentiated responsibilities and the precautionary principle),